 PROJECT SCHEDULE

-The project is expected to commence within forty five (45) days of contract award and completed within six (6) months.
+The project is expected to commence within forty-five (45) days of contract award and completed within six (6) months.
 A final schedule will be further developed after selection of the Engineer.

 HOURLY RATE SCHEDULE

 For purposes of evaluating proposals of qualifications and in accordance with the Brooks Act and N.C.G.S.
 143-64.31, and 2 CFR 200, the Engineer is requested to submit only its standard rate schedule.
 The rates should include fringe benefits, indirect costs and profit.
 The Engineer's charge for reimbursable expenses should also be provided.
 Upon review of qualifications, the County will negotiate a final contract fee with the selected consultant(s) whose qualifications are most advantageous to the County.
 The rate schedule will not be included as a criteria for selection of the Engineer.
 The Engineer should not submit a total project price or fee to complete the scope of work.
 It is not part of the evaluation criteria.
 Submission of a total project price or fee may result in disqualification of the firm’s proposal by the County.